nortikin/sverchok/docs/Unit_01/lesson_01.rst

 Nodes covered in this lesson: ``Scalar Math, Vector In, Number, Number Range, Viewer Draw, Stethoschope, Simple Topology, Vector Math``.

 Let's make a Plane, we will need 4 vectors and we'll define them using math.
-I'll use the Trigonometric concept of the ``unit-circle`` to get coordinates which are ``0.5 PI`` appart.
+I'll use the Trigonometric concept of the ``unit-circle`` to get coordinates which are ``0.5 PI`` apart.

    *Note*: The perimeter of a circle is C=2*PI*r .
 In the unit-circle radius=1 so it's perimter is C=2*PI .
 For the square we need 4 vertexes with equal distance apart so 2*PI/4=0.5*PI.
 If you consider that a circle represents an angle of 360 degrees then 2πr=360º and this means that 0*π places represents a vertex at 0 degrees of the circle: 0PI=0º ; 0.5PI=90º ; 1PI=180º ; 1.5PI=270º